 - The GIL is gone: Codon's native multithreading support via OpenMP allows Python programs to use all available CPU cores in true parallel.
 The

-- Linux and macOS only — no Windows: As of early 2025, Codon does not run on Windows.
+- Linux and macOS only — no Windows: As of 2025, Codon does not run on Windows.
+Pre-built binaries are available for Linux (x86_64) and macOS (x86_64 and arm64).
 This is a real constraint for mixed-OS teams and should be verified before committing to Codon in any environment that includes Windows machines.

-- Codon is not a universal CPython replacement: It targets compute-bound workloads in numerical computing, genomics, quantitative finance, and GPU programming.
+- Codon is not a universal CPython replacement — and it is not Mojo: Codon targets compute-bound workloads in numerical computing, genomics, quantitative finance, and GPU programming.
+It does not add new language constructs to Python and does not rely on CPython for its runtime.
+Mojo takes the opposite approach: superset language, CPython fallback.
 Programs that depend on dynamic typing, runtime reflection, or arbitrary-precision integers require modification or are not suited to Codon compilation at all.

 Codon occupies a well-defined and genuinely useful position in the Python ecosystem.
 It is not trying to make every Python program faster.
 It is giving domain experts who write compute-intensive Python a verifiable path to C-speed execution without abandoning the language they know.
-The 2025 releases — particularly Codon-NumPy and the Apache license transition — have made that path considerably more accessible.
+The 2025 releases — v0.18 with Codon-NumPy and the Apache license, and v0.19 with the LLVM 20 backend and expanded type coverage — have made that path considerably more accessible.
 For anyone running Python programs that loop over large arrays, process genomic sequences, or perform quantitative simulations, Codon is now a serious option that warrants testing against their specific workloads.
 The Windows limitation and the static typing constraint are real boundaries, but they are clearly documented ones.
 Within those boundaries, the performance results are real and independently verified.